oishi-poddar/academic-kickstart/content/home/experience.md

   date_start = "2022-06-13"
   date_end = "2022-09-02"
   description = """
-  * Using machine learning to improve the ranking of group recommended on Facebook."""
+  * Using machine learning to improve the ranking of groups recommended on Facebook."""
 [[experience]]

   title = "Software Engineer"